HalldorUlfarsson/elgreco/CV.md

 "Almost nothing" installation at Sequences art festival, Reykjavík, Iceland.

-Collaboration with Adapter Ensamble (http://www.ensemble-adapter.de/)- Project Lumen, Schloss Bröllin (http://www.broellin.de/).
+Lumen.
+Collaboration with Adapter Ensamble developed at Schloss Bröllin, Germany.

-Project grant for "Composition for Halldorophone#5" from The Danish Arts Council- DVDs edition of 1000.
+Project grant for "Composition for Halldorophone#5" from The Danish Arts Council.

 2008